HealthPartners advocacy platform

 Everyone should have affordable health coverage.

-Payment must reward value, not volume.
+Payment must reward health and value, not volume.

 Quality, costs and incentives should be transparent.